dawapaljor/tibcert-blog/src/content/blog/2022-01-31-the-wakeup-call-to-choose-secure-communication-platforms.md

 category: Reports
 tags:
   - Syniverse
-  - 'hacking '
+  - hacking
-  - 'end to end encrypted '
+  - end to end encrypted
-  - 'cellular communication '
+  - cellular communication
-  - 'Data breach '
+  - Data breach
 description: >-
   Syniverse is a telecom company which has roughly 1,250 corporate customers across 200 countries, including a vast majority of the world’s mobile